DEShawResearch/msys/doc/source/selections.rst

   ================  =========== ===========================================

 The following selection singlewords are available.
-Note that these are not implemented as macros and thus cannot be overridden or removed by the user.

   ===============   ==========================================================
   singleword        definition